 Detailed written instructions on wound care will be given to you and reviewed upon completion of the surgery.
-Essentially, you will leave the original bandage on for the first 24hours, and then you will clean the wound one to two times a day with 3% hydrogen peroxide, place an ointment such as Aquaphor or Bacitracin on the wound, and then cover it with a dressing.
-This will be continued until the sutures are removed (usually 7 to 10 days after the surgery).
+Essentially, you will leave the original bandage on for the first 24 hours, and then you will clean the wound one to two times a day with 3% hydrogen peroxide, place an ointment such as Aquaphor and Mupirocin (often cocktailed together) on the wound, and then cover it with a dressing.
+This will be continued until the sutures are removed (usually 7 to 14 days after the surgery depending on the surgical site and other factors).
 It is very important to keep the wound moist with ointment and not to let it dry out.
 When a wound dries and a scab forms, it will take longer to heal and form a more noticeable scar.

 Most patients do not report more than a minimal amount of discomfort for the first day or two following surgery.
 This discomfort usually responds readily to Tylenol in its usual dosage.
 We do not want you to take any aspirin or ibuprofen containing products for three days following surgery.
-There may also be a normal sensation of itching or tightness that is experienced in the immediate post operative period.

-Often times patients will have "black and blue" marks and swelling around the site of surgery.
+There may also be a normal sensation of itching or tightness that is experienced in the immediate postoperative period.
+Oftentimes patients will have "black and blue" marks and swelling around the site of surgery.
 This reaction is particularly frequent and exuberant around the eyes.
 This is your body's reaction to being wounded.
 Cells from other areas come to the wound to help repair it.
 In doing so, they create swelling.
 This usually gets worse for the first three days after surgery, and then slowly begins to improve.

-You may also experience some numbress around the area that was operated on.
+You may also experience some numbness around the area that was operated on.
 There are many small nerves that carry sensation to the skin.
-Some of these may be cut during surgery, and it may take 6 - 12 months before a full sensation returns.
-Sometimes the skin cancer involves larger nerves.
+Some of these may be cut during surgery, and it may take 6 to 12 months before a full sensation returns.
+Sometimes skin cancer involves larger nerves.
 When these are cut, the loss of sensation or muscle weakness may be permanent.

 Remember, every surgical procedure produces some form of a scar.
 Although every attempt will be made to minimize and hide the scar, the extent of the scarring depends on the size and depth of the skin cancer, and the healing properties of the individual.
-The scar will continue to improve for 8 to 16 months.
-After the first month, the area should be gently massaged if it fells thick or lumpy.
+The scar will continue to improve for 12 and in some cases up to 18 months.
+After the first month, the area should be gently massaged if it feels thick, raised, or lumpy.